evert/evert.github.com/_posts/2023/2023-04-26-oauth2-usability.md

 add workarounds for.

-Although I think OAuth2 is pretty well defined, the full breadth of specs and implementations makes so that it's not enough to (as an API developer) to just tell your users: "We use OAuth2".
+Although I think OAuth2 is pretty well defined, the full breadth of specs and implementations makes it so that it's not enough to (as an API developer) to just tell your users: "We use OAuth2".

 For the typical case, you might have to tell them something like this: